-I’ve been working on my next book, which is about developing emotional and spiritual freedom, and the more I delve into it, the more it seems to revolve around the following dichotomy (I’m quoting myself here):
+I’ve been working on my next book, which is about developing emotional and spiritual freedom, and the more I delve into it, the more it seems to revolve around the following dichotomy:

 How do you effect balance between these two pulls?
 Divine Consciousness is paradoxical, hiding from and seeking itself through each one of us, but the mind turns this into internal contradictions.
 We want to experience the world but we’re not willing to face the challenges or pain such experience involves.
-Without pain, we wouldn’t awaken to a higher reality, because we wouldn’t question our choices in search for the meaning of our suffering.
+Without pain, however, we wouldn’t awaken to a higher reality, because we wouldn’t question our choices or seek the meaning of our suffering.

 Still, we want everything to be easy and everyone to meet our needs, because we have a self-centered ego-mind pulling us away from the flow of love with expectations and judgments.
 You’ve heard me say that your life is a mental movie within the dream of Consciousness.
 That your ego-mind creates the illusion of separation from others.
 That to be happy you must observe and detach from it.